 The key parts of the framework cover the following areas:

 The project has developed a range of recommendations that will be investigated more thoroughly throughout 2024.
+A subsequent research report and presentation was completed that looked at the knowledge and skills learners in Primary Industries are getting through their qualifications.

 Dr. Nicky Murray (On Task Ltd), Kathryn Koopmanshcap (Boost Business Services) with support from HTK Group